Everything You Need to Know About Retaining Walls

 Soil Conditions Determine Everything

 The soil itself dictates how the retaining wall should be designed.
 North Texas soil is well known for its movement.
 It expands when saturated and contracts when dry.
 This cycle repeats every year.
-Many homeowners blame builders when their walls lean, crack, or bow out, but the real cause often comes from poor planning that ignored the soil conditions.
+Many homeowners blame builders when their walls lean, crack, or bow out, but the real cause often comes from poor planning that ignores the soil conditions.
 A retaining wall must always account for the soil type, slope angle, and drainage pattern.

 Clay soil holds water longer than sandy or loamy soil.
 When water becomes trapped behind a wall, the hydrostatic pressure that builds can exceed the weight the wall was designed to support.
 This leads to bulging or total failure.
-The solution comes from proper drainage.
-A retaining wall that includes gravel backfill, a perforated drain pipe, and enough space for water to escape lasts far longer than a wall built directly against compacted soil.
+The solution comes from proper drainage, which is essential.

 Drainage Determines Whether a Wall Lasts